 If you don’t need all those networks or don’t like Sling TV here are other services that offer channels airing NCAA football.

-FuboTV – Provides access to CBS Sports Network, FS1, FS2, PAC-12, and Big Ten Network (BTN).
+FuboTV – If you are looking to catch that first televised game of the season when Duquesne takes on UMass, then you’ll need Eleven Sports Network which FuboTV Provides.
+FuboTV also Provides access to CBS Sports Network, FS1, FS2, PAC-12, and Big Ten Network (BTN).
 They Also provide access to local FOX, NBC, and CBS in certain markets.
-The service costs $34.99 per month and offers a 1-week free trial.
+The service costs $39.99 your first month and $44.99 every month after.
+FuboTV also offers a 1-week free trial.
+We also have a full review of FuboTV for more details on their service.

 College Sports Live – If your team doesn’t air games on any of the services above give College Sports Live a try.
 It starts at $9.99 per month and they have deals with schools including Air Force, Baylor, Georgetown, Georgia, Minnesota, Navy, Oakland, Ohio State, Penn State, Pittsburgh, Purdue, Rice, San Diego State, UConn, Villanova, Virginia, and more.